Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - cross-country skiing

 Others who use PGRs are:

 - pipeline companies

 Large portions of the reserves also provide excellent habitat for wildlife.

-Alberta’s PGRs are administered by the Ministry of Environment and Parks.
+Alberta’s PGRs are administered by the Alberta government.
 Responsibility for the care, handling and management of livestock and the forage resources for provincial grazing reserves was transferred to grazing reserve associations in 1999.